 "Did he ask you any questions?"
 Minerva demanded, a look of shock on her face.

 "No. He was about to when you came it," he replied, still with a dreamy voice.

-"Accio, Veritaserum!" she said, causing the eye dropper to come straight out of her boss' hand.
+"Accio, Veritaserum!" she cast, causing the eye dropper to come straight out of her boss' hand.
 "Please put your wand on the table, headmaster."

 "I'm afraid I can't do…"

 "Stop!
 In the name of the Ministry of Magic, you are under arrest, Professor Dumbledore!" shouted a voice from the doorway.
 They all looked to see Auror Hale, one of the people that had come to the school when Harry and Hermione were attacked by Snape and his Slytherins.

 The headmaster seemed completely shocked.
 "On what charge?"